AdobeDocs/analytics.it-IT/help/import/c-data-sources/datasrc-template/datasrc-import-file-reference.md

 **File .FIN**

-Quando hai terminato di compilare il file Origine dati, puoi inviarlo FTP in Analytics.
+Dopo aver completato la compilazione del file Origine dati, puoi inviarlo tramite FTP ad Analytics.
 Tuttavia, è necessario un file aggiuntivo per l'elaborazione dei dati.
 You will need to upload an empty text file with the same name of your data file, but with a [!DNL .fin] extension.

 For example, if you upload a (tab-delimited) data file called [!DNL myproductdata.txt], you would also need to upload an empty text file called [!DNL myproductdata.fin].
 Without the [!DNL .fin] file, data would never be processed.